Looking for product - or service-specific privacy statements? Go here.

 For personal data that we collect via our services, the privacy statement for each service has instructions on how you can exercise your legal rights with respect to your data.

-For other personal data (including certain personal data we collect through some of our services), we offer the following options for exercising your rights and choices about how we use your personal data.
-(You can review and update your preferences any time by logging in to the relevant F5 websites or online services).
+For other personal data (and certain personal data we collect through some of our services), we offer the following options for exercising your rights and choices about how we use your personal data.

 To request to exercise your data protection rights under the GDPR or other laws (beside the CCPA), please visit the General DSR Portal.